WJSoftware/wj.Ocelot.Configuration/README.md

 same reasoning with the `OcelotRouteGroup` class (explained next) if you want the properties to apply to all routes in a microservice.

-Whenever possible, name the property the same as in Ocelot's `FileRoute` class so the standard mapping algorithm will automatically pick it up for mapping.
+Whenever possible, name the property the same as in Ocelot's `FileRoute` class so the standard mapping algorithm can automatically pick it up for mapping.
 For this to work, however, the property's data type must be the same (in nullable version).
 More about this topic [later](#the-property-value-mapping-algorithm).